All Episodes

 Okay, good.

-Uh we have uh we've heard of kids complaining about school lunches ever since Michelle took this program over years now.
+We have heard of kids complaining about school lunches ever since Michelle took this program over years now.

-And we've heard story after story, kids refusing to eat it, and and they've had to put vending machines in and take the lunches out, kids are and and even the kids who ate it were not having their hunger sated, it wasn't nearly enough.
+And we've heard story after story, kids refusing to eat it, and they've had to put vending machines in to take the lunches out.

-You know, Michelle's on his health kick, which which uh is typical of all of these cradle to grave nanny type liberals.
+You know, Michelle's on his health kick, which is typical of all of these cradle-to-grave nanny-type liberals.

 You as a parent do not know what's best for your kid.